-\ Based on reported ownership by all directors, officers and beneficial owners of more than 5% of registrant's voting stock.
+Based on reported ownership by all directors, officers and beneficial owners of more than 5% of registrant's voting stock.
 However, this determination does not constitute an admission of affiliate status for any of these holders.
-This amendment to Form 10-K is being filed to give effect to the restatement of Stepan Company's financial statements for the years ended December 31, 2001, 2000 and 1999, as discussed in Note 2 to the Consolidated Financial Statements (Item 8 of this Form 10-K/A).

 PART I

 Item 1.
 Business